ClickHouse/ClickHouse/docs/en/development/style.md

 **9.** Multi-line comments must not have empty lines at the beginning and end (except the line that closes a multi-line comment).

-**10.** For commenting out code, use basic comments, not "documenting" comments.
+**10.** For commenting out code, use basic comments, not “documenting” comments.

-**11.** Delete the commented out parts of the code before commiting.
+**11.** Delete the commented out parts of the code before committing.

 **12.** Do not use profanity in comments or code.